-- It has been incurred and paid (except for costs calculated as simplified cost option) by a Project Partner for activities specified in the latest valid Application Form, in the period between the project start and end date as set in the ERDF Subsidy Contract.
+- It relates to the costs of implementing a project in the latest valid Application Form; - It relates to project relevant activities that did not receive support from other EU Funds or other contributions from third parties; - It is essential for the achievement of the project objectives/outputs and it would not be incurred if the project was not carried out; - It complies with the principle of real costs except for costs calculated as simplified cost option2; - It has been incurred and paid (except for costs calculated as simplified cost option) by a Project Partner for activities specified in the latest valid Application Form, in the period between the project start and end date as set in the ERDF Subsidy Contract.
 Payments of incurred costs in the last reporting period must take place at the latest within 30 days after the project end date as set in the ERDF Subsidy Contract; - It is registered in the Project Partner's accounts through a separate accounting record and/or an adequate accounting code set in place specifically for the project (with exception of costs calculated as simplified cost option); - It is not in contradiction with any specific eligibility criterion applicable to the respective cost category; - Invoices and supporting documents are provided in scanned version in the Jems.
 Original invoices and e-invoices can be checked on the spot; - It complies with public procurement principles which apply for all Project Partners regardless of their legal status (see Chapter 3); - It has been validated by National Controller.